lkaihua/rednote-wiki/docs/docs/intro/index.md

 ## And...

 That's it!
-Enjoy your Rednote journey!
+Enjoy your rednote journey!